citadelict/devops-project/Ansible Dynamic Assignments/project.md

    - The code block above tels ansible to install apache on the webservers , install git, install php and all its dependencies, clone the website from out github repo,as well ascopy the website files into the /var/www/html directory.
    - Save and exit.
+   - Create a pull request and merge with your main branch of your github repo
+   - Login to your ansible server via terminal and change directory into your ansible project, pull the recent changes done into your server

+                             git pull origin main

+### Finally, run the playbook comman against the inventory/uat files